mxxii/selderee/packages/selderee/README.md

 The problem statement: there are multiple CSS selectors with attached handlers, and a HTML DOM to process.
 For each HTML Element a matching handler has to be found and applied.

 The naive approach is to walk through the DOM and test each and every selector against each Element.
-This means `n * m` complexity.
+This means *O(n\*m)* complexity.

-It is pretty clear though that if we have selectors that have something in common then we can reduce the number of checks.
+It is pretty clear though that if we have selectors that share something in common then we can reduce the number of checks.

 The main `selderee` package offers the tree structure.
 Working decision functions for specific DOM implementations are built via plugins.